inasafe/inasafe-doc/docs/source/training/socialisation/inasafe_concepts.rst

 **Building exposure**: classified polygon with a type attribute

-A note about generic impact functions: Generic IF’s are useful when your data does not conform to the a priori expectations of |project_name|.
+A note about generic impact functions: Generic IF's are useful when your data does not conform to the a priori expectations of |project_name|.
 For example, you may wish to produce a report on buildings that might be affected by a landslide, drought, smoke haze or any other hazard that does not